johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week03/week3.md

 * If the number is divisible by 3 output Fizz
 * If the number is divisible by 5 output Buzz
 * If the number is divisible by 3 and 5 output FizzBuzz

 ---
-#Mostly Static pages, with some Ruby

----
-##ERB
-* Templating DSL
-* Can be used for a variety of things, anything you would want to interpolate with ruby

----
-#ERB Demo

----